kennyalmendral/kennyalmendral.github.io/_posts/2018-07-26-php-string-functions.md

 Searches a string within a string and if found, it returns that particular string together with every word that follows it.

-This function takes two inputs, the first input is the string being searched while the second input is the search string, for example:
+This function takes two inputs, the first input is the source string and the second input is the search string, for example:

 ```php
 $var = 'This is a string';